 The key lessons learned relate to managing one of the most complex compulsory purchase programmes ever undertaken in the UK; managing a dynamic estate which has completely changed in character over the life of the programme; creating commercial value from our property interests which can be recycled into the project and; creating high quality spaces and places which both add value to the programme and create a positive lasting legacy for London.

-The learning legacy from Crossrail’s Land and Property activity will be presented in the four topic areas below
+The learning legacy from Crossrail’s Land and Property activity is presented in the four topic areas below

 KEY TOPIC AREAS